ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The fullowing is a translation from an ancient Spanish poem,
+The following is a translation from an ancient Spanish poem,
 which, says the Edinburgh Review, is surpassed by nothing
-with which we are acqueinted in tho Spanish language except
+with which we are acqueinted in the Spanish language except
 Oh, let the soul its slumbers break,
 Arouse its senses and awake,
 To see how soon
 Life like his glories glide away,
-And the stern footste; s of cecay
+And the stern footsteps of decay
 Comt stealing on.
-And while we eye the rolling tide,
+And while we eve the rolling tide,
-Down which our Coating mlnutes glide
+Down which our floating minutes glide
 Away so fast;
 Let us the present hour employ,
 And deem each future dream a joy
 Already past.
 Let no vain hope deceive the mind
-No happler let us hope to find
+No happier let us hope to find
 To-morrow than to day;
 Our golden dreams of yore were hright,
-.
  Like them the present shall delight
-.
-Like them decayy
+ Like them decay
-Our lives like hawening streams must be,
+Our lives like hastening streams must be,
-Ahat intp one engwlfing sea
+ hat inta one engulfing sea
 re doomed to fall
 The sea of death, whose waves roll on,
-O&#x27;er king and kingdom, crown and throne.
+O&#x27;er king and kingdom, crown and throna,
-, And swallow alls
+ And swallow all.
- Alike the river&#x27;s lord&#x27;y tide,
+Alike the river&#x27;s lordly tide,
-Alike th hu oble riv&#x27;-er&#x27;s glide,
+Alike the hu uhle riv&#x27; er&#x27;s glide,
-To thet sad wave;
+To that sad wave;
 Death levels poverty and pride,
 And rich and poor sleep side by side
 Within the grave.
 Our birth is but a starting place;
-Ltfe is the running of the race,
+Life is the running of the race,
 And death the goal;
 There all those glittering toys are bought,
 That path alone of all unsought,
 Is found of all.
-Say, then, how peor and little wortht
+Say, then, how noor and little worth
-Are all these glittering toys ef earth,
+Are all these glittering toys of earth,
-TTat lure us here?
+That lure us here?
-Dreams of a slaep that death must break,
+Dreams of a sleep that death must break,
-Alas! before it hids us wake,
+Alus! before it bids us wake,
-To disapper!
+To disappear!
-Lorg ere the jamp of death can blight,
+Long ere the lamp of death can blight,
-The cheek.&#x27;a ;ure glow of red and white
+The cheeks&#x27;s pure glow of red and white
-Has Nassed away:
+Has passed away;
-Youth smiled, and all was heavenly fair;
+Youth smiled, and All was heavenly fair;
-Age came and laid his fingr there,
+Age cume and laid his finger there,
 And where are they:
 Where is the strength that spurns decay,
-The step th it rolled so light and gay,
+The step that rolled so light and gay,
-Tte hea&#x27;, blithe tone?
+The hea&#x27;, blithe tone?
 The strength is gone, the step is slow,
 And joy grows wearisome and wo
-Vhen age comes on.
+When age comes on.

 </td></tr></table>

 ---